cameraui/docs/recording/timeline-playback.md

 Admins can delete recorded footage straight from the timeline.
 Select **Delete recordings**, drag the handles over the span you want gone, then **Delete selection**.
 The footage and every event inside it are removed for good, worked out per minute, and the change shows on every open device.
 The most recent minutes are still being written and can't be deleted yet, so wait a bit and try again.

-[^conf]: For these events to also pass the **Only with recording** and confidence filters under Recordings, update the NVR plugin.
+[^conf]: For these events to also pass the **Only with recording** and confidence filters under Recordings, needs a current camera-ui-nvr.